Athlyn loves "all things bread" and shares her tips and recipes for homemade bread, quick breads, and all varieties in

 How to Make Fluffy Dumplings

 When even the dog won't eat 'em, you know that your dumplings have somehow morphed into awful, heavy dough lumps instead of the wonderful steamed little quick bread morsels they should be.

 There seems to be a whole set of "rules" about how to make dumplings, and in my experience, none of them are relevant to producing fluffy and tender dumplings.
 I make light dumplings all the time.
 I'm not overly careful about measurement, and I lift the lid and peek because when they get near the end of cooking time, I like to cut a slit in one and stick my finger inside to make sure the middles aren't raw.

-So what do I do that is so different and critical to making wonderful dumplings?
-It all starts with one ingredient and it is something I learned while dining with a friend who produced fabulous dumplings.
+So what do I do that is so different and critical to making wonderful tender dumplings?
+It involves one ingredient and is something I learned while dining with a friend who produced fabulous dumplings.
 She taught me what she did that made the difference.
-Once a person gets this right, making dumplings becomes easy-peasy.
+Once a person gets this right, making dumplings is easy.